nelhage/minimax.dev/content/docs/ultimate/pn-search/_index.md

 \end{aligned}
 {{< /katex >}}

-In the fully-expanded game tree, the only leaf nodes are terminal nodes, in which the game is over.
-For these nodes, we assign pn and dpn based on the result of the game: If the attacker has won, we have `pn=0` and `dpn=∞`; if the game is drawn or the defender has won, we have `pn=∞` and `dpn=0`.

-However, PN search iteratively constructs the game tree, and so we will also have leaf nodes for which the game is not over, but we have not examined their children.
-We will initialize their proof numbers based on an initialization rule; the simplest and most conservative estimate is `pn = dpn = 1`, but other rules can be used to inject game-specific heuristic knowledge into the search.
+For terminal nodes, we set the proof numbers directly based on the game's outcome:
+- If the attacker has won we have `pn=0` and `dpn=∞`
+- If the defender has won or the game is drawn, we have `pn=∞` and `dpn=0`

+For unexpanded noded, we have some flexibility in assigning proof numbers; in the general case, we must define an _initialization rule_ which determines how we initialize proof numbers.
+The most conservative rule is to set `pn = dpn = 1` -- recall that the (d)pn's are a lower bound on the number of nodes that must be proved, and `1` is necessarily a lower bound for a nonterminal node.
+The initialization rule, however, is one opportunity to inject game-specific heuristics into PN search.
+One common heuristic is to initialize `pn` and `dpn` based on the number of available moves from the position, in cases where that is sufficiently cheap to compute.

 ## The most-proving node